mertturanli/hnn/README.md

 The ROS package includes HNN estimator node and dataset from Gazebo with three robots (the source code of the parameter estimator of the main method given in the paper "Multi-Robot Workspace Allocation with Hopfield Networks and Imprecise Localization").

-In order to execute the estimator on the dataset:
+In order to execute the estimator on the dataset you can use the following command:

 $ roslaunch hnn bag.launch

+The rosbag node starts paused; you can unpause it by hitting space button.

 The parameter vectors of the robots to be estimated are [0.9, 0.9], [1.0, 1.0] and [1.0, 1.0], respectively.
 The trajectories of the robots are created by using these coefficients.